A class of extended high-dimensional nonisospectral KdV hierarchies and symmetry: A few expanding higher-dimensional Lie algebras

 $\mathbf{Case\ 7}$

 with

 where $M$ is given by \eqref{5} and $f_1, f_2, f_3$ are given by \eqref{9}.

-These expanding higher-dimensional Lie algebras can be used to generate multi-component integrable hierarchies by acting on different spectral problems.
-Below we consider a specific application, namely the KdV spectral problem.
+These expanded higher-dimensional Lie algebras can be applied to different spectral problems, and then generate multi-component integrable hierarchies.
+Below we consider a specific application, that is the KdV spectral problem.